Mel Lastman: Post-amalgamation Toronto mayor

 In 1997, Lastman's position was abolished when the provincial government under Mike Harris amalgamated North York with Scarborough, York, East York, Etobicoke, and Old Toronto, creating a single-tier "megacity" forming the new City of Toronto.
 Lastman ran for the mayoralty of the "megacity" defeating incumbent Toronto Mayor Barbara Hall.
 Lastman's electoral victory was credited to his very strong base of support in the suburban cities, namely North York as well as in Etobicoke and Scarborough.
 Hall had won the majority of the vote in old Toronto, York and East York.

+In 1998, Lastman attended a cities conference in Birmingham, UK, held in conjunction with the 24th G8 Summit where he used the phrase “Diversity is our strength", by explaining to the other mayors that Toronto worked because diverse cultural communities learned from learn and benefited from each other.
+This lead to the city motto, "Diversity Our Strength".

 Lastman gained national attention after multiple snowstorms, including the January Blizzard of 1999, dumped 118 cm (46.5 in) of snow and effectively immobilized the city.
 He called in the Canadian Army to aid snow removal by use of their equipment to augment police and emergency services.
 The move was ridiculed by some in other parts of the country, fuelled in part by what was perceived as a frivolous use of resources, although Lastman's defenders noted that at the time the army was called in, Toronto was already at a standstill, and that the Environment Canada weather forecast called for another severe storm to hit the city later that week.

 Lastman paid back the soldiers by giving them each a free pass to a Toronto Maple Leafs hockey game in honour of their hard work.
 These tickets were obtained free of charge due to an agreement with the Toronto Maple Leafs' management claiming that if these soldiers had not come out to shovel the snow, then the Leafs game that day wouldn't have had as many people attending.
 Ten years later, in 2009, Lastman gave an interview to the Toronto Star newspaper, stating he was proud of his decision to bring in the army during the Blizzard of 1999.